genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

   }
 }
 ```

-The `action` parameter (`saveNewRevision`option value) creates a new revision based on the provided data but it will not be active.
-When using `save` action, it will update the current assistant `revisionId`.
-Use the `savePublishNewRevision` option to create a new revision and set it as active.
+The default value of the `action` parameter, `saveNewRevision`, will create a new revision but will not set it as active.
+The `save` option will update the active revision.
+And the `savePublishNewRevision` option will create a new revision and set it as active.

 If only an update of name or description is needed (one of them must be provided at least) without any changes in the revision, it can be specified as:
 ```json